-Louise Buttery is an expert in the field of the legal rights of parents.
-She has been recognised by Legal 500 for her specialism in this area of law.
+Sally Powell is an expert in the field of the legal rights of parents.
 Separating from the other parent of your child is one of the most difficult and stressful times a person could experience during their lifetime.
-Here, Louise explains some of the key legal points parents should consider if they are thinking of separating.
+Here, Sally explains some of the key legal points parents should consider if they are thinking of separating.

 Generally a better starting point is for you and your child’s other parent to try and decide what the best arrangements for your child will be.
 It may suit your lifestyle for your child to spend an equal time living with both of you.
 However, it is generally more common for a child to spend the majority of their time living with one of their parents and regularly spend time with the other.
 Putting the needs of the child ahead of parental ‘rights’ tends to have a better outcome for all in the long run.